mirkop/hass-blueprints/blueprints/script/luau/README.md

 ## Features

 - Each light gets a different color at each step
-- Customizable delay, transition, and repeat count
+- Customizable delay, transition, and total runtime (in minutes)
 - Works with any number of RGB lights

 ## Usage